"Are we there yet, cripple?" asked a man wearing chainmail armor that jingled like a folk song.

 Franz knew they called him Gash.

 "Who can forget a face as ugly as yours?"
-Gash's condescending tone bounced off the trees and rang out back at Franz.
+Gash came up next to him, his condescending tone bouncing off the trees and ringing back out at Franz.

 "Skova got your sister instead of you, right?
 Man, she seemed like a tasty morsel," Gash shook his head, the lecherous, exaggerated sadness made Franz grip the handle of his knife.
 "If only he'd let me get to you like I asked."
 Gash clicked his tongue with displeasure.